-Beginning in 1790, his household was configured on the second ward census.
-Over the next three decades, his household appeared on the Albany census.
-Subsequent city directories identified him as an innkeeper with an address roughly at 130-40 Lion (Washington) Street.
+In 1813, the first city directory listed the home of "Samuel Bromley" at 140 Lion Street.
+Subsequent directories identified him as an innkeeper with an address roughly at 130-40 Lion (Washington) Street.
 A developer's map dated 1794 shows his house and property on the southwestern corner of Lion and Dove Streets.
 He was last listed in the directory in 1822 at 140 Washington.

 A lifelong resident and Albany mainliner, innkeeper Samuel Bromley was dead by June 28, 1828 when his will passed probate.